sursba/sample-ai-powered-sdlc-patterns-with-aws/design-and-architecture/design-solutionarchitecture-agent/README.md

 ## Prerequisites

-- AWS CLI configured with appropriate permissions
+- AWS CLI & CDK configured with appropriate permissions
 - Docker installed and running
 - Python 3.8 or later
 - Node.js 14 or later (for CDK)